ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 - #### `max`
   Type: `int`

-  It is the largest length of the longest decreasing subsequence.
+  Represents the largest length of the longest decreasing subsequence.

 ### Complexity